virgs/medium-next-gen-stats/README.md

 I got tired of waiting for them to make it better and decided to make it by myself.
 Take your medium text stats to the Next Generation and get rid of the old fashion dataless default medium.

-A [google chrome browser extension](https://chrome.google.com/webstore/detail/medium-next-generation-st/fhopcbdfcaleefngfpglahlpfhagendo) that provides richer information about your texts.
+A [browser extension](https://chrome.google.com/webstore/detail/medium-next-generation-st/fhopcbdfcaleefngfpglahlpfhagendo) that provides richer information about your texts.

 ![snapshot1](images/snapshot1.png)